Fermionic quantum computation with Cooper pair splitters: Schrieffer--Wolff transformation

-\paragraph{We rewrite the middle dot Hamiltonian in Andreev basis.} To obtain the effective Hamiltonian from Eq.~\eqref{eq:eff_ham}, we perform a Schieffer-Wolff transformation.
+\paragraph{We rewrite the middle dot Hamiltonian in Andreev basis.} We perform a Schrieffer--Wolff transformation to obtain the effective Hamiltonian from Eq.~\eqref{eq:eff_ham}.
 We, first, diagonalize the Hamiltonian of the middle dot in Eq.~\eqref{eq:abs}:

 where $\epsilon_{\text{ABS}} = \sqrt{\Delta^2 + \mu_M^2}$, $\gamma_{\sigma}$ are the annihillation operators of Andreev quasiparticles

 and $u$ and $v$ are the coherence factors.

 \paragraph{Unnocupied states in the middle dot form our low-energy manifold.} We now define the occupation basis for the many-body states as $|n_L, n_M, n_R\rangle$, where $n_i$ corresponds to the occupation number at the site $i$.
 Notice that for the middle dot, we define the number operator as $\hat{n}_{M\sigma} = \gamma_{M\sigma}^{\dagger} \gamma_{M\sigma}$, whereas in the outer dots $\hat{n}_{i\sigma_i} = c_{i\sigma_i}^{\dagger}c_{i\sigma_i}$.
 Because we consider $\mu_{L/R}, B \ll \Delta$, in the absence of hopping between the dots,